 The Medical Laboratory Technology curriculum is a two-year Associate of Applied Science degree program of study that prepares individuals to work in a medical laboratory.
 As members of the health care delivery team, clinical laboratory personnel are responsible for assuring reliable and accurate laboratory test results that contribute to the diagnosis, treatment, prognosis, and prevention of physiological and pathological conditions.
 This program is designed to meet the standards and requirements for careers in clinical laboratory science.
 At career entry, the medical laboratory technician/clinical laboratory technician will be able to perform routine clinical laboratory tests (such as hematology, clinical chemistry, immunohematology, microbiology, serology/immunology, coagulation, and urinalysis) as the primary analyst making specimen-oriented decisions on pre-determined criteria.
-Upon successful completion of the technical program, the student will be eligible to take a national certification examination.Outcome measures for the MLT program include: Board of Certification (BOC) pass rate for graduates from 2012 – 2014 is 75%, the job placement rate for graduates from 2012 – 2014 is 88% and the program graduation rate for 2012 – 2014 is 97%.
+Upon successful completion of the technical program, the student will be eligible to take a national certification examination.Outcome measures for the MLT program include: Board of Certification (BOC) pass rate for graduates from 2013 – 2015 is 87%, the job placement rate for graduates from 2013 – 2015 is 97%, the program graduation rate for 2013 – 2015 is 97% and the program attrition rate for 2012 – 2014 is 60%.
 This program is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS), 8410 West Bryn Mawr Avenue, Suite 670, Chicago, IL 60631, (773) 714-8880.
 The Medical Advisor for the program is F.M.
 Phillippi, M.D.

 Mississippi Law requires healthcare professionals or Career Technical Education students enrolled in programs whose primary purpose is to prepare professionals to render patient care services, submit to criminal background checks, and fingerprinting prior to beginning any clinical rotation in a licensed healthcare entity.
 If such fingerprinting or criminal background checks of the student discloses a felony conviction, guilty plea or plea of nolo contendere to a felony of possession or sale of drugs, murder, manslaughter, armed robbery, rape, sexual battery, sex offense listed in Section 45-33-23 (g), child abuse, arson, grand larceny, burglary, gratification of lust, aggravated assault or felonious abuse and/or battery of a vulnerable adult which has not been reversed on appeal or for which a pardon has not been granted, the student shall not be eligible to be admitted to such health program of study or will not be eligible to participate in clinical training in a licensed entity.